Graphic Design Communication

 About the Program

-As part of the innovative College of Design, Engineering and Commerce our students work on real-world projects collaborating with students of other disciplines and industry professionals.
-In the past year our students have worked with companies including QVC, the National Convention Center and the New Jersey State Police.
+As part of the innovative Kanbar College of Design, Engineering and Commerce our students work on real-world projects collaborating with students from other disciplines and industry professionals.
+Our students have recently worked with such companies and institutions as QVC, Big Brothers Big Sisters of Greater Philadelphia, the Port of Baltimore, the National Constitution Center and the New Jersey State Police.

-Our students’ work regularly wins awards nationally and internationally and our program’s graduates are sought after as designers who have the technical skill to produce exceptional work and as professionals with the understanding to navigate the complex interdisciplinary industries in which graphic designers work.
+Our students’ work has regularly won awards or been recognized by international, national, and regional design competitions, exhibitions and publications.
+Our program’s graduates have been hired by some of the most forward-thinking companies in the country, as they are sought after as designers who have the conceptual and technical skill to produce exceptional work, and as professionals with the understanding to navigate the complex interdisciplinary industries in which graphic designers work.